Progressive Group Criticizes Black Lawmakers For Meeting With Trump

 #WeWillReplaceYou is likely the sharpest representative of a popular sentiment within the Democratic Party: oppose Trump at all costs.
 And on Thursday the group took issue with the Congressional Black Caucus’s decision to meet with Trump.

-WASHINGTON — A progressive group urging primaries for any Democratic lawmaker who does not do everything they can oppose Donald Trump on Thursday slammed a high-profile meeting between black lawmakers and Trump as “shocking.”
+WASHINGTON — A progressive group urging primaries for any Democratic lawmaker who does not do everything they can to oppose Donald Trump on Thursday slammed a high-profile meeting between black lawmakers and Trump as “shocking.”

 #WeWillReplaceYou also panned a statement by the chair of the Congressional Black Caucus chair that the largest Democratic caucus and President Trump had shared goals.
 Richmond told reporters Trump indicated he wanted to have the meetings regularly.